huynonstop/grinding-leetcode/_alo-sort.md

+# Sorting

-# Comparison based sorting algorithms
+## Comparison based sorting algorithms

 ![img](assets/_alo-sort/comparison-of-sorting-algorithms-compare1-18082c14f960abf3.png)

-# Non-comparison based sorting algorithm
+## Non-comparison based sorting algorithm

 ![img](assets/_alo-sort/comparison-of-sorting-algorithms-compare2-e212ddee4d013f01.png)

-# In-place and Stable sorting Algorithms
+## In-place and Stable sorting Algorithms

 - A sorting algorithm is **In-place** if the algorithm does not use extra space for manipulating the input but may require a small though nonconstant extra space for its operation.
 Or we can say, a sorting algorithm sorts in-place if only a constant number of elements of the input array are ever stored outside the array.